Exact Separation of Words via Trace Geometry: Algebraic Foundations and Metabelian Invariants

-This section gathers the background that the later arguments repeatedly call upon.
-It proceeds in three steps.
-First come the basic free-group conventions.
-Next comes the Fox-calculus package that produces the metabelian polynomial, together with an explicit formula for positive-word differences.
-The section ends with the trace-zero witness formulation arising from the two-state quantum finite automaton setting considered in~\cite{BMY16}.
+This section establishes the algebraic and automata-theoretic foundations used throughout the paper.
+The material is organized in three parts: basic free-group conventions and the abelianization map; the Fox free differential calculus and the metabelian polynomial, including the explicit interval-block formula for positive-word differences; and the trace-zero witness formulation that connects these algebraic objects to the two-state QFA separation problem of~\cite{BMY16}.